 Alternative A- There may be disruption to some of the vegetation currently growing at the site.
-Species present on the site include Western Wheatgrass (Agropyron smithii), Blue Grama (Bouteloua gracilis), Green Needlegrass (Stipa viridula) Needle and Thread (Stipa comata), Prairie Junegrass (Koleria, pyramdata), Bluebunch Wheatgrass (Agropyron spicata), Threadleaf Sedge (Carex filifolia), Little Bluestem (Schizarium scoparium).
-Vegetation disturbance should be minimal and recover naturally within 2-3 growing seasons.
+The proposed pipeline will go through an area mainly consisting of tame pasture.
+Vegetation species present include tame species Crested Wheatgrass (Agropyron cristatum), Smooth Brome (Bromus inermis), Vegetation disturbance should be minimal and recover naturally within 2-3 growing seasons.